-Achad Ha-am wrote at the turn of the century that Jewish behavior shows that Jews evidently learned nothing from their history.
+Achad Ha-am wrote at the turn of the century that Jewish behaviorshows that Jews evidently learned nothing from their history.
 He further states: "And what are our brothers in Palestine doing?
 The very opposite!
-They were servants in the country of their exile, and they suddenly find themselves in a state of unbounded liberty, of unbridled liberty such as can only be found in Turkey.
-This sudden change has brought about within them a tendency towards despotism as is always the case when a servant becomes a master and they treat the Arabs with hostility and cruelty, curtail their rights in an unreasonable manner, insult them without any sufficient reason and actually pride themselves upon such acts; and nobody takes any action against this despicable and dangerous tendency.20 In 1919, another Jew, W. Brunn, wrote: "We who are suffering persecutions throughout the world and who claim all human rights for ourselves, are going to Palestine reversing the roles."21
+They were servants in the country of their exile, and they suddenly find themselves in a state of unbounded liberty. of unbridled liberty such as can only be found in Turkey.
+This sudden change has brought about within them a tendency towards despotism as is always the case when a servant becomes a master and they treat the Arabs with hostility and cruelty, curtail their rights in an unreasonable manner, insult them without any sufficient reason, and actually pride themselves upon such acts; and nobody takes any action against this despicable and dangerous tendency."(15)

+In 1919, another Jew, W. Brunn, wrote: "We who are suffering persecutions throughout the world and who claim all human rights for ourselves, are going to Palestine reversing the roles."(16)

 In 1923, the Jewish-American anthropologist, Goldenweiser, noted with dismay that Jews in Palestine were prejudiced against the Palestinians and considered them inferior.
 He reports on his visits to Jewish schools where teachers were telling him of Arab congenital stupidity and inferiority.
-When Goldenweiser asked a Jewish educator whether they teach this to their students, the teacher answered: but they know this by themselves!22 Arthur Koestler reports that "Each Jew, Marxist or not, regarded himself as a member of the chosen race, and the Arab as his inferior."23
+When Goldenweiser asked a Jewish educator whether they teach this to their students, the teacher answered: but they know this by themselves!
+(17) Arthur Koestler reports that "Each Jew, Marxist or not, regarded himself as a member of the chosen race, and the Arab as his inferior."(18)

-Moral Schizophrenia
+Moral schizophrenia

-This moral dilemma besetting the Jews in our time is called "moral schizophrenia," "moral myopia" by the noted American Jewish journalist, I.F.
-Stone.
-Mr. Stone, who was decorated in 1948 by the Irgun, wrote a very perceptive article in 1967, from which we shall quote presently.
+This moral dilemma besetting the Jews in our time is called "moral schizophrenia," "moral myopia" by the noted American Jewish journalist I. F. Stone.
+Mr. Stone, who was decorated in 1948 by the Irgun [nationalist Jewish organization that carried out terrorist attacks against the Arabs], wrote a very perceptive article in 1967 from which we shall quote presently.
 He makes the subtle comparisons of Zionist-Nazi behavior and draws soul searching conclusions.

 In refuting the Israeli argument against the reasons for the Palestinian exodus, Mr. Stone states: "The argument that the refugees ran away 'voluntarily' or because their leaders urged them to do so until after the fighting was over, not only rests on a myth but is irrelevant.
 Have refugees no right to return?
-Have German Jews no right to recover their properties because they too fled?"24
+Have German Jews no right to recover their properties because they too fled?"(19)

-Mr. Stone continues: "Jewish terrorism, not only by the Irgun in such savage massacres as Deir Yassin, but in milder form by the Haganah itself 'encouraged' Arabs to leave areas the Jews wished to take over for strategic or demographic reasons.
-They tried to make as much of Israel as free of Arabs as possible."25
+Mr. Stone continues: "Jewish terrorism, not only by the Irgun in such savage massacres as Deir Yassin, but in milder form by the Haganah [regular Zionist army] itself 'encouraged' Arabs to leave areas the Jews wished to take over for strategic or demographic reasons.
+They tried to make as much of Israel as free of Arabs as possible.
+(19)

-As to the "swap" of Palestinian for "Jewish refugees" from the Arab world, Mr. Stone states: "The Palestinian Arabs feel about this 'swap' as German Jews would if denied restitution on the grounds that they had been 'swapped' for German refugees from the Sudetenland."
+As to the "swap" of Palestinians for "Jewish refugees" from the Arab world, Mr. 'Stone states: "The Palestinian Arabs feel about this 'swap' as German Jews would if denied restitution on the grounds that they had been 'swapped' for German refugees from the Sudetenland."

-"The Jewish moral myopia makes it possible for Zionists to dwell on the 1900 years of exile in which the Jews have longed for Palestine but dismiss as migratory the nineteen years
+"The Jewish moral myopia makes it possible for Zionists to dwell on the 1900 years of exile in which the Jews have longed for Palestine, but dismiss as migratory the nineteen years in which Arab refugees have also longed for it."